Slumbering Self, 2024, oil on canvas, 91.5 x 152 cm

 Painting Dimensions: 91.5 cm (h) x 152 cm (w) x 4 cm (d)

 The Australian gallery standard recommends hanging a painting so that the mid-point of the artwork (height) is approximately 155 cm from the floor.
-This may vary depending on ceiling height, interior furniture, or whether it is a space where people will be sitting or standing, such as a living room or dining room.
+This may vary depending on the ceiling height, interior furniture, or whether the space is intended for sitting or standing, such as a living room or dining room.
 It is advisable to avoid hanging oil paintings in direct sunlight, as UV can damage the pigment, resulting in discolouration.